jzerbe/jzerbe.github.com/_posts/2013-09-15-tvheadend-and-hdhomerun-on-debian-x86.md

     esac
     :

-Doesn't seem to work quite right at start-up, needs some tweaking.
+Doesn\'t seem to work quite right at start-up, needs some tweaking.